kleinee/jns/README.md

 ### Start the server
-To start the server just type `jupyter notebook` or `jupyter lab`
+To start your server just type `jupyter notebook` or `jupyter lab`

 ### Access the server
-To access the server form a webbrowser on a computer running on the same network as your Raspberry Pi just open a browser and use the Pi's IP address / port 8888 as the url.
+To access your server form a webbrowser on a computer running on the same network as your Raspberry Pi, just open a browser and use the Pi's IP address / port 8888 as the url.

 ```bash
 xxx.xxx.xxx.xxx:8888